AgnesGeller/README-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  As a edveloper I want a README generator.
+  As a dedveloper I want a README generator.
 So that I can create a professional README for a new project.
 First we need to download node from browser

   ## Usage
   When the user enter project tite its display as a title of README.
 Same as description, installation, usage, Contributing, and Testing.
 License